 - an unusually high degree of flexibility in the hips, elbows and knees

-Hypotonia is a symptom rather than a condition itself.
-It can be caused by a number of different underlying health problems, many of which are inherited (passed on from one family member to another).
+Hypotonia is a symptom rather than a condition.
+It can be caused by a number of different underlying health problems, many of which are inherited.

-It can also occur in cases of cerebral palsy, where a number of neurological (brain-related) problems affect a child's co-ordination and movement, and after serious infections such as meningitis (an infection of the outside membrane of the brain).
+Hypotonia can also sometimes occur in those with cerebral palsy, where a number of neurological (brain-related) problems affect a child's movement and co-ordination, and after serious infections, such as meningitis.

-In some cases, babies born prematurely (before the 37th week of pregnancy) have hypotonia because their muscle tone is not fully developed by the time they are born.
+In some cases, babies born prematurely (before the 37th week of pregnancy) have hypotonia because their muscle tone isn't fully developed by the time they're born.